UnitedPlanet/intrexx-sample-connector-api/docs/GoogleDriveDatagroup.md

 #### AbstractConnectorDataGroupAdapter class

-The `AbstractConnectorDataGroupAdapter` class implements useful methods like:
+The `AbstractConnectorDataGroupAdapter` class implements useful methods such as:

-* createHTTPClient: This method generates a HTTP client where the OAuth2 and other authentication protocols can be configured in the connector configuration XML.
+* createHTTPClient: This method generates an HTTP client where the OAuth2 and other authentication protocols can be configured in the connector configuration XML.
 * getConnectorGuid: Returns the GUID of your connector.
-* createODataV2Client: This method creates an ODataV2 client where the OAuth2 and other authentication protocols can be configured over the connector configuration XML.
+* createODataV2Client: This method creates an ODataV2 client where the OAuth2 and other authentication protocols can be configured with the connector configuration XML.
-* createODataV4Client: This method creates an ODataV4 client where the OAuth2 and other authentication protocols can be configured over the connector configuration XML.
+* createODataV4Client: This method creates an ODataV4 client where the OAuth2 and other authentication protocols can be configured with the connector configuration XML.
-* createHttpClient: This method creates an Apache HTTP lient where required authentication protocols can be configured over the connector configuration XML.
+* createHttpClient: This method creates an Apache HTTP client where required authentication protocols can be configured with the connector configuration XML.
 * getProperties: Returns a collection of properties from the expert settings of your data group.
 * getImpersonationGuid: Returns the GUID of an impersonation user.
 * getDataGroupGuid: Returns the GUID of your data group.